instructional capacity

 Columneetza Junior Secondary

 <p class="editor-paragraph" dir="ltr"><span style="white-space: pre-wrap;">Columneetza teacher Shannon McCartney led a hands on workshop on September 26, leading teachers to create a Salish quarter bag.
 Shannon taught about the Musqueam people and how they wove quarter bags.
 The quarter bags held quarters that would be given to people who helped during ceremonies and Potlatches.
-Quarters would be given to people who cooked or sang for the ceremony.</span><br><br><span style="white-space: pre-wrap;">A related numeracy activity for math classrooms can be found here: https://indigenous.mathnetwork.educ.ubc.ca/weaving-a-quarter-bag-instructions-anjeanette-dawson/</span></p><p class="editor-paragraph"><br></p><p class="editor-paragraph"><img src="/images/9dac926d-792d-4baa-834c-60c6fe5fe3e2" alt="IMG 9802 holly zurak" width="480" height="480" style="width:480px;height:480px;display:inline-block"></p><p class="editor-paragraph"><br></p>
+Quarters would be given to people who cooked or sang for the ceremony.</span><br><br><span style="white-space: pre-wrap;">A related numeracy activity for math classrooms can be found here: https://indigenous.mathnetwork.educ.ubc.ca/weaving-a-quarter-bag-instructions-anjeanette-dawson/</span></p><p class="editor-paragraph"><br></p><p class="editor-paragraph"><img src="/images/9dac926d-792d-4baa-834c-60c6fe5fe3e2?fingerprint=ppb20251217034854" alt="IMG 9802 holly zurak" width="480" height="480" style="width:480px;height:480px;display:inline-block"></p><p class="editor-paragraph"><br></p>

 IMG 9802 holly zurak

-New teachers engage in place-based Pro-D
+New Teachers Engage in Place-based Pro-D

 Columneetza Junior Secondary

 <p class="editor-paragraph" dir="ltr"><span style="white-space: pre-wrap;">Columneetza Junior Secondary was abuzz with many local pro-d offerings on September 26.
 All of of our new Columneetza teachers engaged with SD57’s Glen Thielman in a session called “Place-Based Learning – Focus</span><br><span style="white-space: pre-wrap;">Group and Sharing”.
 We are excited to see this learning translate into (and OUTSIDE of) our classrooms!
-Thanks Glen!</span></p><p class="editor-paragraph"><img src="/images/8f046c92-2e1f-4e68-926b-8bc91e9c65f5" alt="IMG 9801 holly zurak" width="464" height="464" style="width:464px;height:464px;display:inline-block"></p><p class="editor-paragraph"><br></p>
+Thanks Glen!</span></p><p class="editor-paragraph"><img src="/images/8f046c92-2e1f-4e68-926b-8bc91e9c65f5?fingerprint=ppb20251217035006" alt="IMG 9801 holly zurak" width="464" height="464" style="width:464px;height:464px;display:inline-block"></p><p class="editor-paragraph" dir="ltr"><br></p>

 IMG 9801 holly zurak